kjsce-codecell/API-workshop/README.md

 ## Instructions:

-To run the flask server
+To run the flask server:

 ```
 python3 app.py